ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/06-Content_Analysis.md

 No JavaScript was identified.

-The phishing email depends entirely on embedded hyperlinks rather than client-side scripting.
+The phishing campaign relies entirely on embedded hyperlinks rather than client-side scripting.

 *(Insert screenshot if available.)*

 ---

-# Content Analysis Summary
+# 📊 Content Analysis Summary

 | Indicator | Result |
 |-----------|--------|